SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 - **Data Privacy Advocates:** Especially if the summarizer involves user data, advocates for data privacy may have a stake in ensuring that users' information is handled responsibly and ethically.

 ### 3.2 Stakeholder Involvement
-- **Potential users/ Purchasers:** User testing sessions, feedback surveys.
+- **Potential Purchasers:** Customer testing sessions, feedback surveys.
 - **Business Owners:** Regular review meetings, feedback on business requirements.
 - **Developers and Quality Team:** Continuous involvement throughout the development lifecycle, from requirements gathering to deployment.
 - **Regulatory Bodies:** Compliance checks, audits, and reviews.

 ### 3.3 Stakeholder Priorities
-- **Potential users/Purchasers:** High priority on usability and accuracy of summaries.
+- **Potential Purchasers:** High priority on usability and accuracy of summaries.
 - **Business Owners:** High priority on integration and scalability.
 - **Developers & Quality Team:** High priority on technical feasibility and performance.
 - **Regulatory Bodies:** High priority on data privacy and compliance.